-There are not a lot of task management tools built for adults with ADHD, or even work professionals.
+There are not a lot of task management apps and tools built for adults with ADHD, or even work professionals.
 I’m not sure what other companies, and even employers, are expecting when this space is neglected.
 Fortunately, there is a project management tool built with people with ADHD in mind.

 Leantime is built by people with ADHD and for people with ADHD.
 So while it’s a full project management system, it prioritizes best practices and science in order to promote dopamine on an intrinsic level.